MerkleBros/catnap/README.md

 There are three ways to run the app:
 1. Manually launch in `catnap/app` with `npm start`.
 2. A Bash script `catnap/bin/catnap.sh` will launch the app every twenty minutes.
+Run it with `./catnap.sh`.
-3. A `systemd` unit `catnap/etc/catnapd.service` can manage the Bash script with `systemctl`.
+3. (On Ubuntu) A `systemd` unit `catnap/etc/catnapd.service` can manage the Bash script with `systemctl`.

 To use the `systemd` unit as a user unit, copy it to where `systemd` looks for unit files and reload `systemd` so that it finds the unit file.
 Then start the service and enable it on startup: